cns-iu/hra-mouse-registrations/METADATA_EMOUSE.md

 ## Lung

-7 blocks positioned, the team receives the lung tissues only from JAX
+7 blocks positioned, the team receives the lung tissues only from JAX.

+**Update 10/28/24**: Adjusted positions for IHC (left middle) and unbiased (right), removed 2 from left lobe.

 ![A screenshot of the lung with arrows for extraction sites](images/emouse/lung1.png)
 ![A second screenshot of the lung with arrows for extraction sites, dorsal view](images/emouse/lung2.png)